What is the course about?

 We will consider the social and cultural concerns that are producing a vibrant fictional landscape as well as exploring narrative structure, character and language in the selected texts.

-We will be reading and exploring two books by authors who have made an impact on the American literary scene:
+We will be reading and exploring three novels by authors who have made an impact on the current American literary scene:

 What will I achieve?

 By the end of this course you should be able to...

 -Recognise and respond to the works of the writers